Matchstic/SmartVibrate/README.md

 This allows for the vibartion to be turned off whilst it's out of your pocket, while still keeping custom vibrate alerts for when it's in your pocket.

-Currently, it *will* *not* work, since I have yet to find the appropriate .plist to save the vibration setting to, and to read the silent mode setting from.
+Currently, it is highly unlikely that this tweak will work, given that I haven't even tested it yet.
+However, feel free to compile the .deb from Smartvibrate/Package.